MatthewClark2/LispTranspiler/liblisp/README.md

 how the runtime works.
 Please check the README associated with the Rust project for semantic details.

 When reading the code itself, you may notice some comments labelled `NOTE`.
 These are there to explain certain quirks that may appear when attempting to use the library, as well as the reasoning behind leaving those quirks.

+## Function Conventions

+### Error Handling

+In order to avoid raising and handling traps, all lisp functions should return a pointer to a lisp value.
+If the function call results in an error, the NULL pointer is returned.
+Functions that do not return any value should return the NIL static constant.
+Since the library is built under the assumption that NULL pointers are never provided, attempts to access them will simply crash.
+This behavior is not ideal, but it will be dealt with in time once enough debugging information can be added into the program.
+It may be worthwhile to have a debugging intermediate function that checks for NULL returns and gracefully terminates the program, while more optimized compilations skip this step and hard crash on failure.

 ## Other Minutiae